Paradis4432/ParAutoRestart/README.md

-requires to add
+requires to add this to gradle
-make sure port matches and this plugin is built in the plugins folder

 ```gradle
 task reloadServer {